In-Network-Machine-Learning/QCMP/README.md

 ![GitHub release](https://img.shields.io/badge/pre--release%20tag-v0.2.0-orange)

 ## Introduction
 QCMP is a Reinforcement Learning based load balancing solution implemented within the data plane, providing dynamic policy adjustment with quick response to changes in traffic.
+This repo is the artifact for the paper "QCMP: Load Balancing via In-Network Reinforcement Learning" [PDF](./images/Zheng_et_al_2023_QCMP_load_balancing.pdf) in 2nd ACM SIGCOMM Workshop on FIRA '23.

 ## Setting up the environment
 QCMP requires BMv2 as a simulation environment.
 To install the BMv2, follow the guide from [Link](https://github.com/p4lang/behavioral-model).
 From the link, one setup option is recommended by QCMP, the VirtualBox + VM ```P4 Tutorial Release 2023-04-24.ova```.